thoconne/PathwayVolcano/README.md

 **Differential Expression File Input**

 The input must be a csv file that contains a column for GeneSymbols, log2FoldChange and padj.
 The column names must be exactly as written (case sensitive).
 Any additional columns in your dataset will be ignored.
+Example data is in the data directory [Example Data](data/GSE51931_Cachexia_vs_Control_Liver.csv)

 **Launching the Program**